IBM-Db2-Developer/Atomic-Music-Discovery-With-Db2/README.md

 ## Steps

 1. Create a Db2 Warehouse on Cloud instance
+1. Setup IBM Cloud CLI and Container Registry
+1. Deploy Db2 REST
+1. Grab your Db2 Warehouse on Cloud credentials
-2. Setup tables in Db2
+1. Setup tables in db2
-3. Deploy Db2 REST
+1. Setup query service in Db2 REST
-4. Download a corpus of songs
+1. Download a corpus of songs
-5. Ingesting the corpus of songs
+1. Ingest the corpus of songs
-6. Make queries!
+1. Make queries!

 ### Create a Db2 Warehouse on Cloud instance